vigneshbhuvan-nus/tp/docs/UserGuide.md

     Figure 5.
 Selecting the first deck in the list

     Your screen should now look like Figure 5.
-    The previous command that you wrote made GreenTea `select` the deck with index `1` which happens to be the Deck `Japanese Animals` that you have created previously.
+    The previous command that you entered made GreenTea `select` the deck with index `1` which happens to be the Deck `Japanese Animals` that you have created previously.
 Notice that the current tab has automatically changed to the Entries Tab.
 The Entries Tab is empty because there are currently no entries in `Japanese Animals`.
 Let's fix that shall we?